LouisViktorCeleyron/Portfolio/Skills/GeneralSkills.md

 I always have a **lot of ideas in mind**, and I’m often inspired by meaningless things.
 I love to put my ideas on paper or on a prototype.
 I’m going outside of my comfort zone to find new (fun) way to resolve problems!

 ### **Learning**
-I cannot get tired of **learning new stuff**: softs, technology, techniques, etc… I learn fast: I’m resourceful, curious, and I’m always in the quest of understanding the tools I’m using.
+I cannot get tired of **learning new stuffs**: softs, technology, techniques, etc… I learn fast: I’m resourceful, curious, and I’m always in the quest of understanding the tools I’m using.
 I’m not afraid of doing experiment and trying again and again until I understand and master things!

 ***